dvfrancis/craftr/README.md

     - The website does not allow them to pick a username that conflicts with an existing user.
     - The site also has standard email and password validation, so that only valid information can be entered
     - Once an account has been created, the user is logged in automatically.
-    - If another user is already logged in, they are logged out automatically beforehand.
+    - If another user is already logged in, they are logged out beforehand.
-    - If they make a mistake on the form, they can click 'Clear' to remove any information entered.
+    - If a mistake is made on the form, the user can click 'Clear' to remove any information entered.

 - User Login (login.html)